HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/howto.md

 You will be presented with options to set the backlight brightness level when the plate is idle and optionally you can set a path to a centrally located `pages.jsonl` file containing design for this plate.

 !!! note
-     If you opt to store the `pages.jsonl` file on Home Assistant server, it will olnly be loaded on start of Home Assistant and reloaded on plate availability (becoming online).
+     If you opt to store the `pages.jsonl` file on Home Assistant server, it will only be loaded on start of Home Assistant and reloaded on plate availability (becoming online).
 In this case, don't upload any `pages.jsonl` file to the plate's flash memory!
 This assumes your plate pages are empty in initial state.
 Checkout the _services_ section for requirements to deploy this.

 Currently you will get a warning that you need to add manual configuration for the objects in your `configuration.yaml`, that's no problem, read ahead.